-First, Canon 5(C)(2) authorizes a judicial canddiate's committee to "reasonable campaign contributions."
-Canon 5(C)(3) provides that "[c]andidates shall instruct their campaign committees at the start of the campaign not to accept campaign contributions for any election that exceed those limitations placed on contributions by individuals, political action committees and corporations by law."
+First, Canon 5C(2) authorizes a judicial candidate's committee to "reasonable campaign contributions."
+Canon 5C(3) provides that "[c]andidates shall instruct their campaign committees at the start of the campaign not to accept campaign contributions for any election that exceed those limitations placed on contributions by individuals, political action committees and corporations by law."
 The limit for a circuit court race for individuals and political action committees is \$2,500.
-Miss Code Ann. § 23-15-1021.
-Corporate contribution are limited to \$1,000.00.
-Miss Code Ann. § 97-13-15.
-The contribution form the Committee to Elect Q was in the amount of \$18,814.20.
-The contribution here substantially exceeded the limits placed on judicial campaigns by the Mississippi legislature and the Code of Judicial Conduct.
+Miss.
+Code Ann. § 23-15-1021.
+Corporate contributions are limited to \$1,000.
+Miss.
+Code Ann. § 97-13-15.
+The contribution from the Committee to Elect Q was in the amount of \$18,814.20.
+The contribution here substantially exceeded the limits placed on judicial campaigns by the Mississippi Legislature and the Code of Judicial Conduct.